PI: Jacqueline Huscroft-D'Angelo

 Objective: To develop and evaluate the Fostering Educational Success (FES) program with adolescents (grades 6-12) departing foster care to permanency placements.

-Program Description: FES is a home- and school-based educational support program that aims to improve the educational outcomes and experiences of adolescents (grades 6-12) and their caregivers during the transition to permanency placements.
-Supports are provided in three primary areas (school connectedness, homework, and family engagement) by a trained Family Consultant.
+Program Description: Fostering Educational Success is an education-focused support program that aims to improve the school outcomes and experiences of students in grades 6-12 and their caregivers during the transition from foster care to permanency placements.
+Supports are provided in three primary areas (school connectedness, academic engagement and family cohesion) by a trained Family Coach.

-(1) Develop and adapt existing program components and measures to address the needs of students exiting foster care.
+(1) Develop program components and measures to address the needs of students exiting foster care to permanency placements.

 (2) Pilot-test for feasibility, acceptability, and further program refinement.